borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 ---
 ## Preparation and cleanup hooks

-If you find yourself performing prepraration tasks before your backup runs, or cleanup work afterwards, borgmatic hooks may be of interest.
-Hooks are shell commands that borgmatic executes for you at various points, and they're configured in the `hooks` section of your configuration file.
+If you find yourself performing preparation tasks before your backup runs, or cleanup work afterwards, borgmatic hooks may be of interest.
+Hooks are shell commands that borgmatic executes for you at various points as it runs, and they're configured in the `hooks` section of your configuration file.
 But if you're looking to backup a database, it's probably easier to use the [database backup feature](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/) instead.